SAKryukov/vscode-markdown-calculator/docs/article.md

 - If it throws an exception, catch it and send back the negative stimulus in the form of an electric shock.

 ## Conclusions

+The inertia of thinking is a bad thing.

+Instead of mimicking outdated and limiting devices people used to use in the past, we need to look for rational and natural ways of doing simple things.
+Today this is the calculation in the document being edited, and the support of brain reading will come tomorrow.
+In any case, it will deserve a separate article --- just subscribe to the Code Project newsletter.